Exploring near-optimal energy systems with stakeholders: a novel approach for participatory modelling: Methods

 \subsection{Interface and metric interpolation}

 The interface presented to study participants consists of two elements (figure \ref{fig:interface}): sliders allowing the user to select and tweak an energy system design, and a display of a number of metrics associated with the selected system design (see above).
+The sliders represent the five key technologies, as explained above.
+Although participants were only able to change the investment into these five dimensions, the corresponding system designs include both operational decisions as well as investment decisions for other (supporting) technologies (e.g. battery storage) listed in table \ref{tab:costs}.
+These five key technologies are the primary influencing factors of the metrics in figure \ref{fig:interface}b, with the exception of CO\textsubscript{2} emissions, which is only based on the electricity generated from the diesel generators (which is not a slider).
+The sliders as such allow a user to select an energy system design that matches their preferred balance of metrics, even if the selected design contains additional system components.

+Both for the sliders in the interface and in the MGA methodology described earlier, we use monetary investment (million NOK) into different technologies as the indicator, as opposed to e.g. electricity generation.
+This is partly because the five dimensions are different by nature, and do not all align well with electricity generation.
+For example, the heat infrastructure dimension is related to installing additional heat storage capacity (MWh).
+Additionally, we want to maintain a focus on the trade-off between costs and other objectives.
+Although participants clearly showed that they care for more than costs, it remains an important aspect in energy system designs.

+The interactive interface is openly available in a GitHub repository (\url{https://github.com/koen-vg/near-opt-interface/}) and can be cloned and run on a personal computer.
+Alternatively, we provide an exemplary use-case for a hypothetical participant in the Supplementary Information.